siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

 * high performance computing
 * on chip variability
 * statistical yield analysis
-* multic-corner multi-mode analysis
+* multi-corner multi-mode analysis
 * stress and proximity effects
 * complex patterning density rules
 * design for manufacturability
 * double and triple pattern lithography
 * advanced packaging
-* reliability and device fatique
+* reliability and device fatigue

-Large semiconductor companies minimize EDA, IP, and PDK project design costs through establishment of internal central CAD teams that provide infrastructure and enablement for all of the company’s product design teams to enable successful silicon tapeout miracles.
-The key services provided by internal CAD teams generally include:
+Large semiconductor companies minimize EDA, IP, and PDK design project costs through establishment of central CAD teams that maximize reuse of shared infrastructure and design flows.
+Key services provided by internal CAD teams
+include:

-* Enabling the HPC resources needed for chip design
+* Establishing massive computing resources needed for chip design.
-* Procurement, licensing, and package management for EDA and IP
+* Procurement, licensing, and package management for EDA and IP.
-* Internal design daatbase infrastructure
+* Design infrastructure (git, CI, backups, vpn, etc).
-* Establishment of qualified reference flows("recipes")
+* Establishment of hardened per PDK reference flows ("recipes")

-A second challenge implied by the numerical complexity of chip design is excessive compile times.
+A second challenge associated with the numerical complexity of chip design is excessive compile times.
 Software developers operate at the second or minute time scales.
-Current chip design compilation cycles range from hours to months, depending on the fidelity of the result needed.
-To make hardware compilation practical for co-design loop will require an order of magnitude improvement in compilation latencies.
-Achieving significant speed ups will require building infrastructure that enables built in support for massively parallel compilation (different from LLVM!) and the rearchitecting serial transformations for cloud scale compute.
+Current chip design compilation cycles range from hours to months depending on the fidelity of the result needed.
+To make hardware compilation practical for co-design will require an order of magnitude improvement in compilation latencies.
+Achieving significant speed ups will require building infrastructure that enables built in support for massively parallel compilation and the redesign of serial algorithms for massive parallelism.
 (see `Amdahl's law. <https://en.wikipedia.org/wiki/Amdahl%27s_law>`_)

-A third challenge to creating a universal silicon compiler ("LLVM for hardware") is rooted in the economic fundamentals of the semiconducotr ecosystem.
-A competitive semiconductor the hard reality of `zero-sum economics <https://en.wikipedia.org/wiki/Zero-sum_game>`_ has prevented data exchange standards and IRs from taking hold.
-Without a standardized IR, creating a a multi platform hardware compiler would require writing translaters from 1000's of designs to 10's of PDKs using 10's of individual tool executables, resulting in 1000's of separate configurations and translators and high per design efforts.
+A third challenge to creating a universal silicon compiler ("LLVM for hardware") is rooted in the economic fundamentals of the semiconductor ecosystem.
+A competitive semiconductor the hard reality of `zero-sum economics <https://en.wikipedia.org/wiki/Zero-sum_game>`_ has prevented the established of robust data exchange standards and IRs.
+Without a standardized IR, creating a a multi platform hardware compiler would require writing translators from 1000's of designs to 10's of PDKs using 10's of individual tool executables, resulting in 1000's of separate configurations and translators and high per design efforts.